exvertus/thomasflanigan/content/articles/owasp-dp-node.md

 }
 ```

-The new "scripts" line will allow us to call 'npm run owasp' to start the scan,
+The new line under "scripts" will allow us to call 'npm run owasp' to start the scan,
-with the requested HTML and JSON artifacts dropped in an 'owasp' folder,
+with the requested HTML and JSON artifacts dropped in an /owasp folder,
 specified by the -o argument.

 Now onto the [Cloud Build](https://cloud.google.com/build?hl=en) code, which I
-split off into a separate file from our [normal cloudbuild.yaml](https://cloud.google.com/build/docs/configuring-builds/create-basic-configuration#yaml) file.
+split off into a separate file from our main build + deploy [cloudbuild.yaml](https://cloud.google.com/build/docs/configuring-builds/create-basic-configuration#yaml) file.
-I wanted to do it this way to run manually for now, until we are ready for
+I wanted to configure it to trigger the build manually until we are ready for
 more integrated automation in our pipeline triggered by changes to main:

 ```